1 killed, 3 wounded in Los Angeles shooting at crowded party

 One person died at the scene and three other gunshot victims were taken to hospitals, said Los Angeles Fire Department spokesman Brian Humphrey.

+One wounded victim was in critical condition and the other two were in stable condition, the police statement said.

-Another person had an unspecified, non-life-threatening injury and an additional person had an unspecified medical complaint, he said.
+Another person had an unspecified, non-life-threatening injury and an additional person had an unspecified medical complaint, Humphrey said.

 “It’s the most egregious thing you can do - indiscriminate fire into any kind of party,” police Lt.
 John Radtke said.